Wojtek120/IMU-velocity-and-displacement-measurements/README.md

 <a name="libraries"></a>
 ### Libraries
 In order to use my program you need to download and include [MPU9250 library](https://github.com/Wojtek120/MPU9250).
-Link is to my fork, if you decide to download lib from [author](https://github.com/bolderflight) you need to change lines in .h file:
+Link directs to my fork, if you decide to download lib from [author](https://github.com/bolderflight) you need to change lines in .h file:
 ```c
 const int16_t tX[3] = {0,  1,  0};
 const int16_t tY[3] = {1,  0,  0};